httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 2. If the remainder of attribute-value contains a non-DIGIT character, ignore the cookie-av.

-3. Set delta-seconds to the smaller of its present value or 400 days (in seconds).
+3. Set delta-seconds to the smaller of its present value or 400 days (34560000 seconds).

 4. Set expiry-time to delta-seconds seconds from the present time.